alexander-krotov/soliddb-exporter/README.md

 To access pmons through this exporter add following to the prometheus config file:
 ```
   - job_name: solid
-    # If soliddb-exporter is installed, grab stats about the local
+    # If soliddb-exporter is installed, grab stats about soliddb.
-    # machine by default.
     static_configs:
       - targets: ['localhost:9101']
 ```